a-lysenko/coding-challenge-fc/README.md

 ## Details

+Each cache item is stored with a `created` parameter.
+It reflects the date of the latest one of the following events applied to the item: creation (may occur on POST, PUT), update (may occur on PUT), retrieving of the single item (may occur on POST).
+Value of it is used within the lookup (GET).
+Those cached items meet the lookup, that have the `created` value + `ttl` (set on `CACHE_TTL_MS`) exceeds the current date.
+Others aren't shown.
+Also the cache has a maximum of cached items (defined by `CACHE_LIMIT`).
+If the limit is reached, then new item is not added.
+Instead the oldest item is found by `created` and is overriden by new data (cache, value, current date).

+### API
+`GET /api/cache` - retrieves all valid cached items.
+Expired cache items are discarded.
+`POST /api/cache` - `request body {key: string}` - returns cached data against the given key (200).
+If key is not in cache, random value is cached against this key and returned in the response (201).
+`PUT /api/cache/:key` - `request body {value: string}` - updates cached data against the given key (204).
+If key is not in cache, random data is cached against this key and returned in the response (201 with no content for PUT).
+`DELETE /api/cache/:key` - removes cached data against the given key (204).
+If the key is not in cache, the request is considered to be a succesfull one (204) .
+`DELETE /api/cache` - removes all cached data (204).

 ### Environment settings
 Project needs the following environment properties to be set:
 * SERVER_PORT - a port the server is running